bsnk-dev/bar3-client/README.md

 # Bar 3 Client

-This is the web interface for [bar 3](https://github.com/bsnk-dev/bar3-server).
+This is the web interface for [Bar 3](https://github.com/bsnk-dev/bar3-server).
 It is written in Vue and is built using a framework called Vuetify.

 ## Project setup
 ```